MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate.md

 The SDK uses the default subscription ID, or you can set the subscription using [`az account`](https://docs.microsoft.com/cli/azure/manage-azure-subscriptions-azure-cli)

-This option should be used for development purposes only because a signed-in user typically has owner or administrator privileges and can access most resources without any additional permissions.
+This method should be used only for early experimentation and development purposes because a signed-in user typically has owner or administrator privileges and can access most resources without any additional permissions.
+For more information, see the previous note about [using CLI credentials with `DefaultAzureCredential`](#cli-auth-note).

 ### Deprecated: Authenticate with UserPassCredentials